ibm-cloud-docs/containers/access-iam-rbac.md

 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-access_cluster)
 2. Check that the user is added to the RBAC role.
 Users are not added to a role binding if they have a higher permission.
 For example, if users have a cluster role and are in a cluster role binding, they are not added to each individual namespace role binding as well.

-    You must be a cluster administrator (**Manager** service access role in all namespaces) to check role bindings and cluster role bindings.
+    You must be a cluster administrator to check role bindings and cluster role bindings.
+Cluster administrators have the **Manager** service access role in all namespaces or the **Administrator** platform access role.
     {: note}

     * Reader: